ropensci/nlrx/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Fixed a typo in the package documentation to resolve CRAN check Notes
+* Updated readr::file_write function to avoid pkg break due to deprecation

 # Original (Re-) Submission

-nlrx version 0.4.5
+nlrx version 0.4.6

 ## CRAN check error fixes

-* Fixed a typo in the package documentation (nldoc_write_nldoc)

-## Changes in version 0.4.5

 * None

+## Changes in version 0.4.6

+* Updated readr::file_write function to avoid pkg break due to deprecation

 ## R CMD check results